Pope Innocent XI: Reforming the administration of the papacy

 Immediately upon his accession, Innocent XI turned all his efforts towards reducing the expenses of the Curia.
 He passed strict ordinances against nepotism among the cardinals.
-He lived very parsimoniously and exhorted the cardinals to do the same.
-In this manner he not only squared the annual deficit which at his accession had reached the sum of 170,000 scudi, but within a few years the papal income was even in excess of the expenditures.
+He lived frugally and exhorted the cardinals to do the same.
+In this manner, he not only squared the annual deficit, which at his accession had reached the sum of 170,000 scudi, but within a few years the papal income was even in excess of the expenditures.
 He lost no time in declaring and practically manifesting his zeal as a reformer of manners and a corrector of administrative abuses.
 Beginning with the clergy, he sought to raise the laity also to a higher moral standard of living.
-He closed all of the theaters in Rome (considered to be centers of vice and immorality) and famously brought a temporary halt to the flourishing traditions of Roman opera.
+He closed all of the theatres in Rome (considered to be centres of vice and immorality) and famously brought a temporary halt to the flourishing traditions of Roman opera.
 In 1679 he publicly condemned sixty-five propositions, taken chiefly from the writings of Escobar, Suarez and other casuists (mostly Jesuit casuists, who had been heavily attacked by Pascal in his Provincial Letters) as propositiones laxorum moralistarum and forbade anyone to teach them under penalty of excommunication.
 He condemned in particular the most radical form of mental reservation (stricte mentalis) which authorised deception without an outright lie.

 Personally not unfriendly to Miguel de Molinos, Innocent XI nevertheless yielded to the enormous pressure brought to bear upon him to confirm in 1687 the judgement of the inquisitors by which sixty-eight quietist propositions of Molinos were condemned as blasphemous and heretical.

 Jewish relations

 Innocent XI showed a degree of sensitivity in his dealings with the Jews within the Italian states.
-He compelled the city of Venice to release the Jewish prisoners taken by Francesco Morosini in 1685.
-He also discouraged compulsory baptisms which accordingly became less frequent under his pontificate, but he could not abolish the old practice altogether.
+He compelled the Republic of Venice to release the Jewish prisoners taken by Francesco Morosini in 1685.
+He also discouraged compulsory baptisms, which accordingly became less frequent under his pontificate, but he could not abolish the old practice altogether.